jina-ai/jina/docs/concepts/serving/executor/add-endpoints.md

 When using `docarray>=0.30`, each endpoint bound by the request endpoints can have different input and output Document types.
 One can specify these types by adding type annotations to the decorated methods or by using the `request_schema` and `response_schema` argument.
 The design is inspired by [FastAPI](https://fastapi.tiangolo.com/).

-These schemas have to be `Documents` inheriting from `BaseDoc` or parametrized `DocList`.
+These schemas have to be Documents inheriting from `BaseDoc` or a parametrized `DocList`.
 You can see the differences when using single Documents or a DocList for serving in the {ref}`Executor API <executor-api>` section.

 ```python
 from jina import Executor, requests